-Level I Prerequisites: (MTH 163, MTH 169, or MTH 181 with a "C" or better) or COMPASS Algebra = 46
+Level I Prerequisites: (MTH 163, MTH 169, or MTH 181 minimum grade "C") or COMPASS Algebra = 46

 This is an introductory course in accounting principles and theory with emphasis on the accounting cycle, receivables and payables, depreciation, inventories, payroll, deferrals and accruals, systems and controls.
 It is required of all Accounting majors and Business Administration transfer students.